chase-scott/Monopoly/README.md

 - Once the player is unable to pay rent, he is eliminated since we have decided not to include the concept of mortages

-- Square was made an abstract class to allow for custom methods and attributes within each of the specific squares.
-The abstract method squareAction allows the Game class to call it on each sqaure and have it perform the square specific action.
+- Monopoly.Square was made an abstract class to allow for custom methods and attributes within each of the specific squares.
+The abstract method squareAction allows the Monopoly.Game class to call it on each sqaure and have it perform the square specific action.

 ### User Manual: